Each order contains 1 device.

 The main features:

 Deep sleep is entered by writing a number of seconds to sleep into a special sleep register.
-The sensor will put the transceiver and all the periphery into the lowest possible power consumption mode and sleep for the specified amoutn of time.
-After the sleep the sensor will wake up, start taking measurements and be available on the bus till the next sleep command.
+The sensor will put the transceiver and all the periphery into the lowest possible power consumption mode and sleep for the specified amount of time.
+Sensor will not respond when in deep sleep.
+After the sleep period is over the sensor will wake up, start taking measurements and will be available on the bus.